Professional Support for Small Businesses and Organizations

 Fleet Management

-Ongoing supervisory services when you need steady support for your business, but aren’t ready to hire full-time.
-I’ll work with you to provide end-to-end procurement services that fit your budget.
+Ongoing supervisory services when you need steady support for your business’s procurement and administrative needs, but aren’t ready to hire full-time.

 Procurement FAQ